failway/nunavut/README.rst

 - `nunavut contributors guide`_ – Documentation for contributors to the Nunavut project.
 - `nunavut licenses`_ – Licenses and copyrights

-Nunavut is part of the OpenCyphal project:
+Nunavut is part of the UAVCAN project:

 - `OpenCyphal website`_
 - `OpenCyphal forum`_